How to Submit Courses for Designation

 For more information on the new SUNY General Education Framework, please see Policy and Guidance: SUNY General Education.

-General Education Designations
+General Education Designations and Learning Outcomes

 For more information on the different categories including the required student learning outcomes, guidelines from the University Undergraduate Curriculum Committee and support tools see the pages below.